 3 floating holidays if the start date falls between July and September

 2 floating holidays if the start date falls between October and December

 d.
 Employees must use floating holidays during the year they are awarded or they are lost.

 a.
-New employees begin earning one day per month of sick leave at the end of their first full calendar month of employment.
-Thereafter, employees shall be awarded 12 days of sick leave on January 1 of each new year.
+New employees begin earning one day per month of sick leave at the end of their first full calendar month of employment, employees shall be awarded 12 days of sick leave on January 1 of each new year.

 b.
 The number of sick leave hours earned each month and employees’ maximum accumulation of sick leave shall be based on the number of hours regularly scheduled to work per week.

 1.)
 Exempt and full-time employees shall earn 7.5 hours each month (90 hours per year), up to a maximum accumulation of 900 hours.

 2.)
 Those regularly scheduled to work at least 30 hours per week shall earn 6 hours each month (72 hours per year), up to a maximum accumulation of 720 hours.

 3.)
 Those regularly scheduled to work at least 20 hours per week and fewer than 30 hours/week shall earn 4 hours each month (48 hours per year), up to a maximum accumulation of 480 hours.